chevere/docs/packages/throwable-handler.md

 ## Handling exceptions

-Use the following helpers to quickly handle an exception in different contexts.
-See [advanced usage](#advanced-usage) for more use strategies.
+Use the following helpers to handle an exception in different contexts.
+See [advanced usage](#advanced-usage) for other use strategies.

 ### handleAsPlain

-Use function `handleAsPlain` to handle throwables as plain text.
+Use function `handleAsPlain` to handle throwable as plain text.

 ```php
 use function Chevere\ThrowableHandler\handleAsPlain;